The Brayherds are coming to take back the Eightpoints

 So, when this article refers to an ability being a Double, a Triple or a Quad, it refers to this system.
 It might sound a bit confusing, but takes no time to get used to when you start playing

-At 55 points, the basic Gor with paired Gor-Blades is the cheapest fighter on your roster.
-It has 3 weak melee attacks and only 3 Toughness, but it does have a nice 5 inch move and 10 wounds, which isn’t bad for its points cost.
+The basic Gor with Pair of Gor Blades is the cheapest fighter on your roster.
+It has 3 weak melee attacks and only 3 Toughness, but it does have a nice 5″ move and 10 wounds, which isn’t bad for its points cost.

 Basic Gors are your best option if you just want to swarm the enemy with models, but it doesn’t have any other interesting tactical uses.